All Episodes

 And the Republicans on the committee are trying to be accommodating.

-Okay, we'll let you do it behind closed doors.
+Okay, well, let you do it behind closed doors.

-Well, you want behind closed doors.
+What do you want behind closed doors?

 No answer on that.